Adamsimsy/adamsimsy.github.io/source/_posts/accelerate-your-release-pipeline-by-consolidating-environments-used-for-testing-and-verification.md

 ![Testing workshop approach](/images/testing-workshop/testing-workshop-approach.jpg)

-### Workshop step 1 - List all the types of testing and validation
+### Workshop step 1 - List all the types of testing and verification

 The first step began by equipping everyone with everyone's favorite agile tools.

 ![Testing workshop equiqment](/images/testing-workshop/testing-workshop-equipment.jpg)

-Then each of us took 5 minutes to write all the types of validation or testing we felt was required to get a feature from development to production.
+Then each of us took 5 minutes to write all the types of testing or verification we felt was required to get a feature from development to production.
 We then stuck all of these on a wall.

 ![Testing workshop step 1](/images/testing-workshop/testing-workshop-step1.jpg)